kaizen-ai/kaizenflow/dev_scripts/chatgpt/example_data/gpt_linted_dropcontact.how_to_guide.md

 ### Input

-- Three sequences representing `First Name`, `Last Name`, `Company Name`
+- Three sequences representing `First Name`, `Last Name`, and `Company Name`
-- API key for Dropcontact
+- API key for DropContact

 ### Output

-- DataFrame containing all data available from the DropContact API
+- DataFrame containing all data available from DropContact API
-- Empty string is set for data not present
+- An empty string is set for data not present

 ## Usage